BashayerNouri/catch_me_if_you_can/03_welcome_message/04_python_3_welcome_message.md

 ﻿
-So now let's write our first Python program.
+So now, let's write our first Python program in the game.

 Find the `catch-me-if-you-can/catch_me_if_you_can.py` file, and add the following without running your code: